preciofishbone/OmniaDocsG2/blocks/sign-off-request/index.rst

 Sign-off Request block
 ==========================

-This is a new block to come in Omnia 6.6.
+This is a new block that is available in Omnia 6.6 and later.
 It will be used for Sign-off Requests Rollup, for managers and aministrators to be able to follow up Sign-off Requests.

 A documentation will be added soon.